Last updated December 13, 2018

-Iowa State University (these would also be the prereqs for their companion program at UNL)
+Iowa State University (these would also be the prerequisites for their companion program at UNL)

 Individual schools select students on different criteria, but students need to also consider the following requirements during their undergraduate path:

-- Score well on national examinations (the Graduate Record Exam is required for application by most colleges, sometimes the Biology GRE, and MCAT scores are also accepted in some cases)
+- Score well on national examinations (the Graduate Record Exam is required for application by most colleges, the Biology GRE and MCAT scores are also accepted in some cases)